What is Candidate Relationship Management?

 - ABB was able to grow its talent brand index by 10 percentage points in a single year

-If you’re interested in fostering relationships with candidates, read on to discover the power of the CRM and how it can help in current times.
+If you’re interested in fostering candidate relations, read on to discover the power of the CRM and how an effective candidate relationship management strategy can help in current times.

 Automating Functional Tasks